 - Need to be home within 8 hours of delivery to ensure your meat is still at healthy temps

-- Occasional holes in packaging have been reported, might leak in the fridge when thawing!
+- Occasional holes in packaging have been reported.
+This might lead to some changes in flavor or texture or cause leaks in the fridge when thawing

 - Some planning ahead is needed